 #20.
-Ensure Availability of Enough Convenience Rooms Before Settling for a Venue: Ensure that the venue you rent has an adequate number of functional toilets so that your guests don’t leave the venue looking for where to ease themselves.
+Ensure Availability of Enough Toilets/ Convenience Rooms Before Settling for a Venue: Ensure that the venue you rent has an adequate number of functional toilets so that your guests don’t leave the venue looking for where to ease themselves.
 Read our tips on what to look for in a wedding venue, to know everything the perfect event venue should have.

 Most Nigerian churches fix weddings in the morning, and that makes it convenient for a couple to fix the trad engagement and all-in-one reception in the afternoon.
 But some couples have had it the other way – church wedding in the afternoon or early evening.